taetscher/handballStats/README.md

 It gets overall player statistics of pre-defined groups (corresponding to leagues/years).
 Furthermore, the program gets statistics of each individual game (liveticker-stats) and plots (per stat available) multivariate time series of each team as well as time series data (progression over the season) of each player of each team.

-At this point, only the performance-oriented teams of <a href="https://wackerthun.ch/de/" target="_blank">Wacker Thun</a> are analyzed, however through adjustment of options.py, any team playing under the <a href="https://www.handball.ch/de/matchcenter/" target="_blank">Swiss Handball Federation</a> may be analyzed.
+At this point, only the performance-oriented teams of <a href="https://wackerthun.ch/de/" target="blank">Wacker Thun</a> are analyzed, however through adjustment of options.py, any team playing under the <a href="https://www.handball.ch/de/matchcenter/" target="blank">Swiss Handball Federation</a> may be analyzed.

 Then, it currently calculates rudimentary statistics from that.
 Like how many goals were scored per player per team per game on average.